invoice-x/invoice2data/TUTORIAL.md

 invoices by hand.
 We use a simple YML-format.
 Many options are optional and you just need them to take care of edge cases.

-Existing templates can be found in the project folder or the installed package under `/invoice2data/templates/`.
-During testing you can use the `--template-folder` option to point to your own, new template files.
+Existing templates can be found in the [templates folder](https://github.com/invoice-x/invoice2data/tree/master/src/invoice2data/extract/templates) of the installed package under `/invoice2data/extract/templates`.
+You can use the `--template-folder` option to point to your own, new template files.
 If you add or improve templates that could be useful for everyone, we encourage you to file a pull request to the main repo, so everyone can